BeemaRajan/WhisperSynth/README.md

 # WhisperSynth
-_Fine-Tuning Whisper-Small for Synthesizer Sound Matching_
+_Fine-Tuning Whisper-Small for Synthesizer Sound Matching: Is it possible?_

 ## Table of Contents: